haberdashPI/bistable/README.md

 # Setup

-You probably want files that end in inputs.ipynb stripped of their output upon commit.
+If you modify files that end in `.inputs.ipynb`, they should be stripped of their output upon commit.
 Locally your output will remain unchanged unless you use git checkout.

 To set this up, you need to setup local configuration and enable execution privlegeds for the output filtering script: